⚠️ Please note that sometimes links from this website will go directly to our main Low Incomes Tax Reform Group’s (LITRG) website.

 A ‘qualifying year’ sounds as though you might need to have a perfect 52 weeks of working for it to count.
-In fact, for ‘Class 1’ NICs, any tax year where you receive a minimum amount of earnings or credits (which you receive for example, if you cannot work because you are bringing up children who are aged under 12) can be a qualifying year.
-The 2018/19 tax year could be ‘banked’ as a qualifying year provided you have earned the equivalent of 52 x £116 (this amount is known as the Lower Earnings Limit) – total £6,032.
-You could also make up a qualifying year by, say, earning £116 for 40 weeks and then receiving NI credits for the other 12 weeks.
+In fact, for ‘Class 1’ NIC (those payable by employees), any tax year where you receive a minimum amount of earnings or credits (which you receive for example, if you cannot work because you are bringing up children who are aged under 12) can be a qualifying year.
+The 2020/21 tax year could be ‘banked’ as a qualifying year provided you have earned the equivalent of 52 x £120 (this amount is the weekly Lower Earnings Limit) – total £6,240.
 Please note that any pay periods in which you have earned under the Lower Earnings Limit will not count towards the total.

-If you go abroad but you have fewer contributions than you need for the year to count, you can think about making ‘voluntary contributions’ – Class 3 NICs.
-They cost £14.65 a week for the 2018/19 tax year, and help protect your state pension entitlement.
-There is more information about NICs in the ‘tax essentials’ section.
+If you go abroad but you have fewer contributions than you need for the year to count, you can think about making ‘voluntary contributions’ – ‘Class 3’ NICs.
+They cost £15.30 a week for the 2020/21 tax year and help protect your state pension entitlement.
+There is more information about NICs in the Tax essentials section.

-Someone who has not worked at all during 2018/19 may need to make 52 weeks’ worth of Class 3 National Insurance contributions to make it a ‘qualifying year’ at a cost of £761.80.
+Someone who has not worked at all during 2020/21 may need to make 52 weeks’ worth of Class 3 National Insurance contributions to make it a ‘qualifying year’ at a cost of £795.60.
 Someone who has already worked for part of the year, may need to make fewer Class 3 contributions and therefore pay less.

-Before committing yourself to expensive voluntary contributions, you should check your NIC record through HMRC’s new Personal Tax Account facility.
+Before committing yourself to expensive voluntary contributions, you should check your NIC record through HMRC’s Personal Tax Account facility to see how many qualifying years you have already accrued and your future potential to make up any gaps.
 This will help you decide whether it is necessary to make voluntary contributions.

-For more information on the state pension, visit the ‘tax essentials’ section.
+For more information on the state pension, visit the Tax essentials section.

 You can find out more about NIC when going abroad in HMRC’s booklet NI38.
 This also contains some helpful information about health care abroad.